xHardc0re/pay-day/README.md

 ## License

-This prank script is provided under the [MIT License](LICENSE), which allows you to use, modify, and distribute the script for non-malicious purposes.
+This script is provided under the [MIT License](LICENSE), which allows you to use, modify, and distribute the script for non-malicious purposes.
 Please review the [LICENSE](LICENSE) file for more details.